-Taxes on investment income in Canada
+Taxes on Investment Income in Canada

-Interest and other similar investment income
+Interests and other similar investment income

 Dividends from Canadian businesses

-So, if we take an individual tax rate of, let's say, 40%, the payable tax would be 40% * $138.00 = $55.20, but the federal DTC of 15.02% and 14.98% from the provincial (hypothetical provincial DTC to round up the calculation) will reduce the tax rate by 15.02% + 14.98% = 30%, which would be a deduction of $138.00 * 30% = $41.40.
-The tax payable on the $100.00 dividend will then be $55.20 - $41.40 = $13.80, which ends up being 13.8% instead of 40%.
+So, if we take an individual tax rate of 40%, the payable tax would be 40% * $138.00 = $55.20.
+However, the federal DTC of 15.02% and 14.98% from the provincial (hypothetical provincial DTC to round up the calculation) will reduce the tax rate by 15.02% + 14.98% = 30%, which would be a deduction of $138.00 * 30% = $41.40.
+The tax payable on the $100.00 dividends will then be $55.20 - $41.40 = $13.80, which ends up being 13.8% instead of 40%.

-Its tax calculation is simple; only half of the capital gain income is taxable, and in the case of real estate, taxation only applies if it's not the owner main's residence.
+Its tax calculation is simple; only half of the capital gain income is taxable, and in the case of real estate, taxation only applies if it's not the owner's main residence.
 In this situation, we tend to apply half of the marginal rate on the entire capital gain, which is not totally exact.
-Income taxation in Canada is applied on several income brackets at a progressive rate; the rate increases for every additional revenue bracket, and not just one rate on the total income.
-Therefore, if only half of the capital gain is taken into consideration, you need to accumulate a bigger amount in order to reach superior rates and brackets, obviously more than the total capital gain if it's calculated at half the marginal rate.
-This aspect is playing in the investors' favour.
+Income taxation in Canada is applied on several income brackets at a progressive rate.
+The rate increases for every additional income revenue bracket instead of just one rate on the total income.
+Therefore, if only half of the capital gain is taxable, you need to consider all other revenue in order to apply the right tax bracket.